In surveys, Amazon FBA sellers say that product research is the most time-consuming – and most frustrating – aspect of the selling process.

 A popular site for Amazon sellers, Alibaba offers thousands of product ideas in an easy to navigate format.

-Global Sources is a comprehensive selling website which also features online marketing tools and products.
+Global Sources is a comprehensive selling website that also features online marketing tools and products.

 Ideal for the more experienced Amazon seller, Global Sources provides an endless source of products and product inspiration.